nonara/yarn-fix-bin-cmds/README.md

 ## Issue Detail

-A [preliminary PR](https://github.com/yarnpkg/yarn/pull/9078) has been submitted, but it seems likely that it won't be addressed for some time.
+A [preliminary PR](https://github.com/yarnpkg/yarn/pull/9078) has been submitted to Yarn 1, but it seems likely that it won't be addressed for some time.
 This package is a workaround for the issue until it is resolved.

 ## Usage